samirkape/awesome-go-bot/README.md

 ### Updates

-To make sure we are up to date with the new packages and star counts, [another lamda service](https://github.com/samirkape/awesome-go-sync) is running to synchronise
+To make sure we are up to date with the new packages and star counts, [another lamda service](https://github.com/samirkape/awesome-go-sync) is running at the interval of 15 days to synchronise

 https://awesome-go.com and star counts.